Skip to content

 });

-Each handler receives the full actionaction.input is typed, and action.context carries routing info like originClient (see Bi-directional).
+Each handler gets the whole action: action.input is typed, and action.context carries routing details like originClient — who made the call (see Bi-directional).

 const userHandler = createLocalHandler()